-Just think about it later, Dylis told herself, searching the crowd of soldiers - thankfully all standing on the ground - for familiar faces.
+Think about it later, Dylis told herself, searching the crowd of soldiers - thankfully all standing on the ground - for familiar faces.
 Or better yet, ignore it and let clever people like Rhian ask the questions.
 For a second she almost thought she saw Rhian in the crowd and brought a hand up to rub at her eyes.

 A tug on her arm brought her attention back to Doe.
 'I have a plan.'
-The look on Doe's face was an ever shifting mixture of determination and panic.
+The look on Doe's face was an ever-shifting mixture of determination and panic.
 'We need to get closer.'

 'Don't think that's a good idea,' Dylis signed.
 She'd spotted both Colonel Blevins and Private Sayer and was doing her best to stay out of their line of sight.

 'We're out of good ideas.'
-Doe crouched down, as if a lower angle would allow her a better view of the fight.
+Doe crouched down as if a lower angle would allow her a better view of the fight.
 'The others are getting tired.
 Soon they'll be too weak to keep in the air.
 We have to hurry.'

 'Hurry and do what?'
 Dylis signed, but Doe was already off, there one moment and in the next over by the soldiers.
 Dylis held her breath as one of the officers took aim with his gun.

-Doe clapped her hands together above her head and a crescent shaped wall of stone shot out of the ground, separating the soldiers from the demons.
+Doe clapped her hands together above her head and a crescent-shaped wall of stone shot out of the ground, separating the soldiers from the demons.
 Her eyes weren't glowing.

-Unsure, Dylis waited another ten heartbeats - racing much faster than they should, dammit! - before she got out from behind the barrack.
+Unsure, Dylis waited ten heartbeats - racing much faster than they should, dammit! - before she got out from behind the barracks.
 The wall held.
 Dylis used her sword to poke at the bit closes to her, the end that had cut her off from going any further away from the fight; it didn't budge.